Ai-Anakin/fliweld/README.md

 - 👋 Hi, I’m @fliweld
 - 👀 I’m interested in learning new things in the field of IT
-- 🌱 I’m currently learning html,css,js,python
+- 🌱 I’m currently learning html,css,js,node.js
 - 💞️ I’m looking to collaborate on any IT company
-- 📫 How to reach me Telegram @fliweld
+- 📫 How to reach me Telegram @Anakin_ai

 <!---
 fliweld/fliweld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.